 I have worked in kiln fused glass technique over the years and incorporated this into some of my commissions.
 However recently I have been happy working more ‘free-

-I have been commissioned to make windows for private homes (some historic and some very modern) for offices, schools and a prison, although most of my work is for places of worship.
+I work with the other members of the team of craftsmen and women at Sunrise Stained Glass studio on a wide range of stained glass projects including restoration and conservation.
+I have been commissioned to make windows for private homes (some historic and some very modern) for offices, schools, hospitals and a prison, although most of my work is for places of worship.
 This is probably the greatest challenge of all, to deal with traditional religious themes in a contemporary manner.
 I use a range of techniques to interpret my designs, including acid-

 I work on a commission basis only, each project is carefully considered with regard to the requirements of the surrounding architectural detail and artistic possibilities offered.
 After an initial discussion with the client to establish the design brief (which can be a loose idea or have exact requirements on subject matter, style etc) I usually prefer to visit the site where the window will be installed with the client.
 Once guidelines for a design are finally established I will present my design drawn to scale in watercolour, and an estimate of the cost of making and installing the window.
 At this stage I charge a fee to cover travelling expenses and a contribution towards initial design costs proportionate to the size of the commission.
 To produce the design I usually allow 6 – 8 weeks.
 Once approval of the final design is given and a completion time agreed I will produce a full scale ‘cartoon’ of the window, and the client is free to view the work at this stage and see the choice of glass, etc. Studio visits to see the work in various stages of progress is welcomed by previous arrangement.